samularity/NixieClock/README.md

 There will be three types of Modules
 - HV Supply Module (contains max1771 stepup for generating)
-- Controller Module
+- Controller Module (contains Atmega32u4, ESP8266 and RTC)
-- Nixie Module
+- Nixie Module (Contains 2 Nixies and two Attiny2313)